 With the archaeological and historical preservation research subsidized by the Pallas Athéné Domus Sapientiae Foundation and launched in 2014 the former Buda town hall has become one of the most thoroughly excavated historic building of Hungary.
-The reconstructed building primarily hosts scientific work, and also operates as a venue of doctoral education, but the community spaces, such as the bookstore, the restaurant, the café, the coin exhibition and the local history exhibition on the ground floor are open for the public.
+The reconstructed building primarily hosts scientific work, and also operates as a venue of doctoral education, but the community spaces, such as the bookstore, the coin exhibition and the local history exhibition on the ground floor are open for the public.

 The old City Hall of Buda, with its nearly 800 years of history, is located in the centre of the Castle District, one of Buda’s oldest and most prestigious areas, next to Szentháromság square.
 The cellared, multi-storey Baroque building, which incorporates the remains of medieval structures, has three facades facing Tárnok, Szentháromság and Úri streets.
 Each of the two corners on Szentháromság street has a balcony: one with a lion’s head and one with the coat of arms of Buda underneath it.

 The Pallas Athéné Domus Sapientiae Foundation (legal predecessor: the Pallas Athéné Domus Animae Foundation) supported reconstruction and exploration that made it possible for archaeologists and art historians to conduct some of the most significant scientific research ever on the civilian quarter of the Buda Castle.
 The complete mapping of the area and of the archival and museum materials made the former Buda City Hall one of the country’s most thoroughly explored protected buildings.
 As a result of the archaeological and historical preservation research begun in 2014, numerous interesting details have come to light, including the cellar – closed since the time of the Turks and now reopened – the former prison cells, several medieval building remains, and a medieval alley that now passes through the existing building.